Cristianetaniguti/Reads2Map/README.md

 * Adapt the path of the inputs in `inputs/EmpiricalSNPCalling.inputs.json`

-*samples_info*: tsv file with first column with path to fastq file, second column with sample names and third column with sample names and lane specifications;
+**samples_info**: tsv file with the first column with the path to FASTQ files, a second column with sample names, and the third column with sample names and lane specifications;

-*rm_dupli*: if workflow should or not remove the duplicated sequences from the aligment file before the SNP calling analysis;
+**rm_dupli**: if workflow should or not remove the duplicated sequences from the alignment file before the SNP calling analysis;

-*chunk_size*: how many samples to be evaluated by GATK in a single same node;
+**chunk_size**: how many samples to be evaluated by GATK in a single same node;

-*max_cores*: maximum number of cores to be used by aligment and freebayes tasks;
+**max_cores**: maximum number of cores to be used by alignment and Freebayes tasks;

-*empirical.references*
+**empirical.references**
 - ref_fasta: chromosome sequence in fasta format (only one chromosome at a time);
 - ref_fasta_index: index made by samtools faidx;
 - ref_dict: index made by picard dict;